BALTIMORE — The Orioles 2025 season is underway.

 It's a mystery why signing Kittredge was necessary especially now that closer Félix Bautista is returning to head up a bullpen staffed with Yennier Cano, Keegan Akin, Seranthony Domínguez, Gregory Soto, Cionel Pérez, Bryan Baker, and Albert Suárez.

-So the question is, what could or should the Orioles have done instead?
+So the question is, what could the Orioles have done instead?

-Another option could've been to put that money towards extending contracts of young franchise pillars like Gunnar Henderson or Adley Rutschman.
+Another option could've been to put the money towards extending contracts of young franchise pillars like Gunnar Henderson or Adley Rutschman.

 Instead of paying out more than $33 million to three starting pitchers older than 35, would it have made much a difference in the short term to keep Povich and Suárez in the rotation?
 Heck, for $33 million, might as well have kept Corbin Burnes, because that's what his new contract with the Arizona Diamondbacks pays annually.